CP-TravelBug/TravelBug/README.md

 ## User stories

 * Login/Register.
 The app allows login and register using Facebook or Google + identities.
+* Timeline creation: While travelling:
+   * Creation screen: User can create a new travel timeline.
+This is a new trip.
+        * Includes ability to add destinations, start / end dates and co-travellers.
+   * User can add a picture, a video or a text to the travel timeline.
+   * User can share the timeline with other users (from FB/G+).
+* Stream view / Home screen: Shows all timelines.
-* User can view any other user's shared travel timeline.
+* Sharing: User can view any other user's shared travel timeline.
    * Stream archetype: Shared timeline gets auto updated if the other user's travel is ongoing.
    * Users can comment on the shared items.
    * Users get notified when someone shares a travel timeline with them.